Turns out, teens really do want to talk to their parents about sex.

 It’s a myth that teens don’t want to talk about sex with their parents — a myth that, we suspect, was started by parents and still believed to this day.
-Planned Parenthood of the Heartland (PPH) knows all too well (and has the numbers to back it) that teens abstain from having sex when they’re able to openly talk about it with their parents.
+Planned Parenthood North Central States (PPNCS) knows all too well (and has the numbers to back it) that teens abstain from having sex when they’re able to openly talk about it with their parents.

 Families Talking Together Educational Sessions

-For this program, which offers one-on-one and group sessions for parents, we developed a web page that was housed on Planned Parenthood of the Heartland’s website, along with flyers and small brochures in both english and spanish that were available to community non-profits who provide this program.
+For this program, which offers one-on-one and group sessions for parents, we developed a web page that was housed on Planned Parenthood North Central States’ website, along with flyers and small brochures in both english and spanish that were available to community non-profits who provide this program.

 Safe Sex Initiative